 FMD requires that an end-to-end verification system is in place for an individual pack of a medicinal product for the entire time it’s in the market, as well as any time necessary for returning and disposing of the pack after it has expired.
 The legislation applies only to prescription medicines unless the product is considered at risk of counterfeiting.

-Serial numbers are generated from the Verify Platform.
-The CMO / packaging line returns serial numbers used in production to the Verify Platform.
+Serial numbers are generated from the our platform and the CMO / packaging line returns serial numbers used in production.

-Using our standards-based Partner Integration Module, the Verify Platform sends the serial numbers to the Central EU Hub, which serves as routing point for serial numbers to National Hubs.
+Using our standards-based Partner Integration Module, the Verify Brand Software sends the serial numbers to the Central EU Hub, which serves as routing point for serial numbers to National Hubs.

 Dispensers use the National Hubs to verify serial numbers.
 National Hubs update the Central EU Hub, which in turn notifies other national systems that dispensed serial number is valid.

 National systems allow pharmacies or other registered parties (wholesalers, self-dispensing doctors or hospital pharmacies) to check a product’s authenticity.